 Corn Mazes and Pumpkin Patches in Georgia

 Located less than an hour away from the city, Buford Corn Maze is only a short drive to a ton of family fun activities.
 Unlimited hayrides, a haunted forest, and even a corn box (aka a sandbox filled with corn kernels) will fill the void in your heart that missed the fall season.
 We love how they have photo ops like antique tractors, fields of corn, and a well organized Georgia pumpkin patch.
 If you’re looking for a Pumpkin Patch in Atlanta, this is the pumpkin patch for you.

 Enjoy running through 12 acres of corn fields with your family and friends.
 At dusk, teens and adults usually opt for the The Dark Rows, the haunted corn maze.
 Keep in mind that flashlights are not allowed.
 If you’re looking for a super spooky corn maze, this is it.
 There’s also a cozy campfire area where you can roast marshmallows, make s’mores, and sing campfire songs.

 Yule Pumpkin Patch is a huge pumpkin patch in Georgia and boasts a unique experience of being able to cut your pumpkin right off the vine, which might make it the best pumpkin patch in Georgia.
 They’ll even provide a cart and stem cutter for you.
 Unfortunately, they’re only open in of October, so plan accordingly.

 Fall Festivals in Georgia

 Gibbs Gardens is one of my favorite local escapes, year-round.
 They’re well known for their Japanese maples, which turn a brilliant shade of red in late autumn.
 Gibbs Gardens hosts a live band, awesome magicians, a fall market, and lunch offerings as you stroll through 16 world class gardens.

 Beers, brats, and German bands fill the small alpine village of Helen, GA.
-They host an impressive Oktoberfest that takes place daily from October 1 to November 7.
+They host an impressive Oktoberfest that takes place daily from September 5 to October 27, 2022.
 It’s great for the entire family, from kids to your dogs.
 It’s super kitschy, but we love to see the alphorns, experience German culture, and dance to some good ol’ Polka music.